 - The original inspiration for this trope was the horse archers of Age of Empires II.
 Used correctly, these guys could whittle down entire armies without taking a scratch when used right, shooting any melee units to death before tackling the now outnumbered archers.
 Combined with siege weapons, this took a Fragile Speedster force and made it into a Lightning Bruiser army from hell.
 Interestingly, there was an upgrade called Parthian Tactics in that game, though all it did was improve the armour of your horse archers - presumably, the logic behind it was the armour made the tactic more effective as enemy archers could still hit your horses since no units could attack while moving.

-- Possible in Total War after Shogun.
+- Possible in the Total War games after Shogun.
 If you tried that there, your soldiers just randomly ran away.
 Damn samurai honour!

 - Patched: you can find yourself suffering morale failure through being "Disheartened by continual retreat", whereupon your single unit flees the battlefield entirely.
 But at the right place and right time, it can still be an effective means of running down the clock.